Two-Day Homeschool Program (Grades 1-6)

 -

-Each day includes time outdoors to connect with seasonal rhythms and explore the natural world.
-These experiences foster observation, reverence, and a foundation for scientific thinking.
+Each day includes time outdoors to explore seasonal rhythms, observe the natural world, and engage in guided nature experiences.
+These moments foster reverence, curiosity, and a foundation for later scientific thinking.

 -